 3. The topmost triangular light on the Franklin ProSensor M10 will indicate the center of a stud.

-4. To ensure that it is the center of the stud, move the Franklin ProSensor slightly to either side and watch for the lower lights to shift farther down as you move away from the center of the stud.
+4. To ensure that it is the center of the stud, move the Franklin ProSensor slightly to either side.
+Watch for the lower lights to shift farther down as you move away from the center of the stud.

 REMEMBER, when using the Franklin ProSensor M10, always place it on the wall before holding the button down.
 To ensure accuracy, be sure it never lifts off the surface of the wall.
 The Multi-Sense Technology provides better sensor readings resulting in a larger sensing area and a deeper, more accurate stud detection.
-When it comes to finding studs in walls or ceilings, using the technology of The Franklin ProSensor M10, you can focus on your layout and not stress at unforeseen problems that lay in wait within the walls.
-This tool is ideal for homeowners looking to hang pictures on the walls or even mount their television as it is inexpensive and saves time.
+With the The Franklin ProSensor M10, you can focus on your layout and not stress over unforeseen problems that lay in wait within the walls.
+This tool is ideal for homeowners looking to hang pictures on the walls or mount their television.
+It’s inexpensive and saves time.
 To use the Franklin ProSensor M10, press and hold the side button to quickly begin finding studs.
 It requires no calibration and boasts a detection depth of 1″.

 THE STUD BALL

 Another stud-finding option is the magnetic stud finder, The Stud Ball.
-The Stud Ball Magnetic Stud Finder has an ergonomic design and can fit anywhere from inside your pocket to storing it on the side of your fridge.
+This Magnetic Stud Finder has an ergonomic design and can fit inside your pocket or on the side of your fridge.
 The Stud Ball thrives in buildings that have metal framing as The Stud Ball will stick to the studs.
 Here is how to use the Stud Ball Magnetic Stud Finder.

 1. Grab the Stud Ball Magnetic Stud Finder and place it on the area of the wall you are going stud hunting

-2. In a wide sweeping motion, go back and forth along the wall slowly until The Stud Ball Magnetic Stud Finder sticks to a spot
+2. In a wide sweeping motion, go back and forth along the wall slowly until The Stud Ball sticks to a spot

 Buy the Stud Ball from Rack-A-Tiers

 Finding studs within a wall can be a daunting task.
 It is important the proper steps get followed to help this process.
-Using the right tool can be a major difference in the efficiency of the job as well as its management of it.
-Whether it is the Stud Ball Magnetic Stud Finder or the Franklin ProSensor M10, rest assured knowing you will be ready for the task at hand.
+Using the right tool can be a major difference in the efficiency of the job as well as it’s management of it.
+Whether it is the Stud Ball or the Franklin ProSensor M10, rest assured knowing you will be ready for any job.